rust-lang/rust/src/doc/rustc-dev-guide/src/traits-canonicalization.md

 # Canonicalization

 Canonicalization is the process of **isolating** an inference value from its context.
+It is a key part of implementing [canonical queries][cq].

-It is really based on a very simple concept: every [inference variable](./type-inference.html#vars) is always in one of two states: either it is **unbound**, in which case we don't know yet what type it is, or it is **bound**, in which case we do.
+Canonicalization is really based on a very simple concept: every [inference variable](./type-inference.html#vars) is always in one of two states: either it is **unbound**, in which case we don't know yet what type it is, or it is **bound**, in which case we do.
 So to